As family guy so memorably pointed out, cycling is a great way to stay in shape!

 Don’t Wear Headphones While Riding

-It may be tempting to crank up the tunes on your bike to get you in the mood to get a great workout, but this can be extremely dangerous.
+It may be tempting to crank up the tunes on your earphones while biking to get you in the mood to get a great workout, but this can be extremely dangerous.

 Wearing traditional headphones will impede your ability to hear what is going on around you.